About your newborn’s first week of life

 Crying in the first week of life

-- is hungry
+- are hungry

-- has a wet or dirty nappy
+- have a wet or dirty nappy

-- feels uncomfortable (too hot or too cold)
+- feel too hot or too cold

-- wants you close for reassurance.
+- want you close for reassurance.

 When to seek help for crying